Ejhfast/TypedJS/Readme.markdown

     String
     Boolean

-And "ORs" of primitives:
+And ORs of primitives:

     Number | String   // Number or String
     Boolean | Number  // Boolean or Number
     ...

 And tuples (T1, T2, ...
-TN) E.g:
+TN).
+For instance:

     (Number, String, Boolean, Boolean)  // An example instance => [4,"hello",true,true] (Boolean, Boolean)                  // An example instance => [true, false]